Broken phone? This Ottawa TikToker might be able to help | CBC News

 Broken phone?
 This Ottawa TikToker might be able to help

-Suhaib El-Komy started by repairing his own phone, now shares with TikTok audience of millions
+Suhaib El-Komy started by repairing his phone, now shares with audience of millions

 Most people are having a bad day if they break their phones, but Ottawa's Suhaib El-Komy has turned that moment into a tech repair career.